mrlonis/mrlonis-spring-boot-monorepo/playground/sql/README.md

 Futures and Promises: The Future interface and related classes (e.g., CompletableFuture) enable asynchronous programming and handling of results from asynchronous tasks.

 By using classes and utilities from the java.util.concurrent package, developers can design concurrent applications that are both thread-safe and efficient, reducing the risk of data corruption and synchronization issues commonly associated with multithreading.

+#### Concurrency Solution 3 Used

+The java.util.concurrent package can be leveraged to ensure thread safety for objects and variables.

 ## APIs